 Shapes and sounds

 The key to understanding Riemann's ideas is to explore why a tuning fork, a violin and a clarinet sound very different, even when they are all playing an A, say.
 The graph of the sound wave of the tuning fork looks like a perfect sine wave.
 In contrast, the sound of the violin playing the same note looks like the teeth on a saw, a much more jagged sound.
-You can follow this link to see and listen to the contrasting wave shapes of a tuning fork, violin and a clarinet as they play an A.
+The animation below shows the contrasting wave shapes of a tuning fork, violin and a clarinet as they play an A.

 The reason the violin doesn't look and sound like the tuning fork is that it is playing, not just an A, but also a combination of different frequencies called the harmonics.
 We get an additional note for each sine wave that fits exactly along the length of the string.
 Each additional note beats faster, which means it sounds higher.
 As the notes get higher they get gradually quieter, which is equivalent to the height of the sine wave getting smaller.